AaronKanaron/gameofliferust/readme.md

 * * *
-Will crash if you reset the grid before stopping the simulation (K) The grid lines do not work and crash the game when enabled
+Will crash if you reset the grid before stopping the simulation (K) The grid lines do not work and crash the game when enabled Crashes sometimes when placing down a new square while the simulation is running